walles/batterylogger/README.md

 * Only show text events if we're zoomed in enough, either by the number of visible events or by a certain amount of time (one day?).

+* Make dots less visible; either smaller or with alpha.
+The point is that we want the drain lines to be more visible than the dots, even with a lot of data in the graph.